JoanZapata/android-iconify/README.md

 **Iconify** has been introduced in a [**blog post**](http://blog.joanzapata.com/iconify-just-got-a-lot-better/) which is a good place to get started.
 The goal of this library is to offer you a **huge collection of vector icons** to choose from, and an intuitive way to **add and customize them in your app**.

-In case you can't find the icon you want, you can extend the available icon directly from your app.
-All you need to do is to implement `IconFontDescriptor` with a `.ttf` file in your assets and the mapping between keys and special characters, then give it to `Iconify.addIconFontDescriptor()`.
-For reference [here](https://github.com/JoanZapata/android-iconify/blob/master/ADD_FONT.md) is the guide I follow when I add support for a new icon font.

 > If you're migrating from version 1.X.X, please read the [migration guide](MIGRATION.md).

 -----